sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - href (index 38): The link to the item being referenced.
 The "href" item's value can point to several different things, and can be any of the following:
   - If no URI scheme is provided, then the URI is to be interpreted as being relative to the URI of the CoSWID tag.
 For example, "./folder/supplemental.coswid".
-  - a physical resource location with any system-acceptable URI scheme (e.g., file:// http:// https:// ftp://)
+  - a physical resource location with any acceptable URI scheme (e.g., file:// http:// https:// ftp://)
   - a URI with "coswid:" as the scheme, which refers to another CoSWID by tag-id.
-This URI would need to be resolved in the context of the system by software that can lookup other CoSWID tags.
+This URI would need to be resolved in the context of the endpoint by software that can lookup other CoSWID tags.
 For example, "coswid:2df9de35-0aff-4a86-ace6-f7dddd1ade4c" references the tag with the tag-id value "2df9de35-0aff-4a86-ace6-f7dddd1ade4c".
   - a URI with "swidpath:" as the scheme, which refers to another CoSIWD via an XPATH query.
-This URI would need to be resolved in the context of the system entity via dedicated software components that can lookup other CoSWID tags and select the appropriate tag based on an XPATH query.
+This URI would need to be resolved in the context of the system entity via software components that can lookup other CoSWID tags and select the appropriate tag based on an XPATH query.
 Examples include:
   - swidpath://SoftwareIdentity\[Entity/@regid='http://contoso.com'\] would retrieve all CoSWID tags that include an entity where the regid is "Contoso" or swidpath://SoftwareIdentity\[Meta/@persistentId='b0c55172-38e9-4e36-be86-92206ad8eddb'\] would match CoSWID tags with the persistent-id value "b0c55172-38e9-4e36-be86-92206ad8eddb".
   - See XPATH query standard : http://www.w3.org/TR/xpath20/ <!--FIXME: Concise XPATH representation is covered in the YANG-CBOR I-D-->

-- media (index 10): See media defined in {{model-concise-software-identity}}.
+- media (index 10): See media defined in {{model-media}}.

 - ownership (index 39): Determines the relative strength of ownership of the software components.
 Valid enumerations are: abandon, private, shared